 Gray and Palmiotti don’t do anything fancy with Jason.
 Jason’s Jason.
 Instead, they define the place.

-With the freedom to define the place, I feel like I’m no longer confined by another’s universe.
+I feel like I’m no longer confined by another’s universe.
 Yes, I do need to abide by some laws of history and progress.
 (What do you mean, they didn’t have the number zero?
 GAH!
 Next you’ll be telling me they don’t have alloys or mustard gas.)
 These laws, though, are rather like the foot-high picket fence people put around flowers because it looks cute.
 Yeah, it sucks to trip on, but otherwise, you can step over and around it without hurting yourself.